Bit-Programming/List-of-Things/README.md

 # List-of-Things
-A repository dedicated to listing things.
+A repository dedicated to listing a variety of topics.